About the North Wales Jamaica Society

 After doing a brilliant job since NWJS was set up, John Wyer felt he wanted to move on, so thanks are given to John for all his efforts and the activities he has led to celebrate BHM and Jamaican music here in North Wales.

 This time of change also gives an opportunity for others who have supported NWJS to step back, thanks to these folks, and for others to join to work together to review and rebalance the aims, reset our priorities and set appropriate policies in place to move the organisation forward.

-This is being done with support from Mantell Gwynedd and also the NWJS team taking the organisation forward will be linking with Dolen Cymru, who have a brilliant record of supporting initiatives in Lesoto for many years.
+This is being done with support from Mantell Gwynedd and also the NWJS team taking the organisation forward and we are exploring a range of initiatives

-A General Meeeting was called on Zoom for Sat 31st Oct 2020 at 10am for those NWJS friends who wish to move the organisation forward.
+The General Meeeting called on Zoom for Sat 31st Oct 2020 at 10am brought together those NWJS friends who wished to move the organisation forward.

 This proposal was discussed and agreed as an appropriate way forward:

 The purposes of the Charity are refocussed to support schools and communities in Jamaica that have shared history links with North Wales: